 Outside the Terminal

-The designated outdoor smoking zones at JAX are on the curbside areas at both the upper (departures) and lower (arrivals) levels.
+The designated outdoor smoking areas at JAX are on the curbside areas at both the upper (departures) and lower (arrivals) levels.
 The lower arrivals level tends to be slightly less congested, which some smokers prefer.
 Look for the marked areas with standing ashtrays positioned away from the entrance doors.

 Jacksonville’s warm and humid climate means outdoor smoking is comfortable most of the year, though summer afternoon thunderstorms are common and can roll in quickly.
-There is no covered shelter specifically for the smoking zones, so keep that in mind during Florida’s rainy season.
+There is no covered shelter specifically for the smoking areas, so keep that in mind during Florida’s rainy season.

 E-Cigarettes and Vaping

 Vaping and e-cigarettes are treated identically to traditional smoking at Jacksonville Airport.
 You cannot use them indoors anywhere in the terminal, including restrooms, gate areas, restaurants, and lounges.
-All vaping must take place in the outdoor designated smoking zones.
+All vaping must take place in the outdoor designated smoking areas.
 TSA allows e-cigarettes and vape devices in carry-on bags but not in checked luggage.

 Summary